stefanstranger/AIPAS/README.md

 ![Deploy Azure Function with Github Workflow](pictures/deploy-Azure-Function-github-workflow.png)

-The following resources should not have been deployed.
+The following resources should have been deployed.

 ![Overview of all resources deployed](pictures/azure-portal-overview.png)

 ### Test Functions

 You can use the Azure Portal for testing your Azure Functions.
-If everything is correctly configured and deployed you can now use your AIPAS IPAM solution.
+If everything is correctly configured and deployed you can now use your AIPAS solution.

 ![Testing AddAddressSpace Azure Function](pictures/AddAddressSpaceAzureFunction.png)